Domestic Violence Lawyer Greenville, MI

 It is critical to protect yourself and fight against any false allegations.
 Even having an order of protection filed against you can be enough to cause future problems because of the way they show up in background checks.
 If someone has falsely accused you of domestic violence behaviors, you will want to begin preparing your defense immediately.
 Collect and preserve all evidence which could prove your innocence, including voice messages, text messages, emails, photos, and videos.

 Talk to different people you know that will speak on your behalf.
-Most importantly, you will want to find a seasoned domestic violence lawyer in Greenville, MI who has extensive experience defending against these charges.
+Most importantly, you will want to find a domestic violence lawyer Greenville, MI residents can depend on, who has extensive experience defending against these charges.

 As your case goes through the criminal justice system, you will want to remain calm at all times, even when it may be very difficult to.
 Always behave in a civil and polite manner in the court or in any legal dealing involving your case.
 Failure to do so could be used against you and only make your accuser’s case stronger.